Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/README.md

-you need more braincells to expand intellectual capacity, but they're an illusion too adware unlock 100% of your brain by eeg, gañjā, nootropics, and other psychedelics anal stimulation is a new experience that reinforces previously unbridged gaps between brain cells; take the dirt road when the river runs red
+you need more braincells to expand intellectual capacity, but they're an illusion too adware unlock 100% of your brain by eeg, gañjā, nootropics, and other psychedelics anal stimulation is a new experience that deeply reinforces previously unbridged gaps between brain cells for learning; take the dirt road when the river runs red
 Hasyayoga, other emotions, tastes, smells, sights, sounds, pain (bed of nails),.; the body is the rootsystem of our brainplants there are no blind spots ∴ there's more to nerves, or there are more nerves acting lessons are a broadspectrum cure for mental health; playttime ass.pdf